-Additionally, temptations also manifest inside the hero, inside his mind.
-A case of this can be seen when Frodo was tempted to give the ring to Sam.
+Additionally, temptations can manifest inside the hero’s mind.
+Frodo was tempted to give the ring to Sam.
 That moment of weakness can seem like an eternity because if you give in, it redirects the way your life had been going.

 After the Goddess comes the father, specifically the Atonement with the Father.

 When the child outgrows the popular idyl of the mother breast and turns to face the world of specialized adult action, it passes, spiritually, into the sphere of the father […] And just as, formerly, the mother represented the “good” and “evil,” so now does he, but with this complication—that there is a new element of rivalry in the picture: the son against the father for the mastery of the universe.

 By overcoming the father, the son becomes a man.
 Either this father figure is defeated in battle or is persuaded through different means but the hero must confront the father one way or another.

 This is a confrontation of someone in power.
 Without such confrontation, the hero can’t fully realize his potential.
 In Dune, for Paul Atreides to become Muad’Dib, he has to confront the all-powerful emperor.